DUNE/p3s/documents/src/JOB.md

 a couple of "OK" messages and finally the word "Success".
 If anything is amiss, contact the author of this document.

-### Verify access to p3s server
+### Set up and verify the Linux environment

-While you can specify the server URL and other parameters the p3s clients need on the command line it is often more convenient to just run a script which will set a few environment variables to be used by default.
-For example, if running at CERN you could simply use the command (assuming you cloned the p3s directory as described above)
+While you can specify the server URL and various other parameters the p3s clients need on the command line it is a lot more convenient to just set a few environment variables to be used by default.
+If running at CERN you could simply use the command (assuming you have the p3s directory as described above)

 ```
 source p3s/configuration/lxvm_np04dqm.sh
 ```

-Then you don't need to worry about the server URL etc. Other environment variables contained in this file will be explained later in this document where necessary.
 Now, you can switch to the "clients" directory and try to run the command:
 ```
 ./summary.py -P
 ```